nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: The ingredient must be found from the displayed Ingredient Tracker section of the GUI. i.e. The ingredient is pre-defined in the ingredient book.

    1. Test case: `i-set i/Milk m/99`<br>
-      Expected: (Given that the original amount for Milk is not 99 L) The amount for Milk is set to 99 L. Details of the new amount are shown in the success message in _Result Display_ section.
+      Expected: (Given that the original amount for Milk is not 99 L) The amount for Milk is set to 99 L. Details of the new amount are shown in the success message in _Result Display_.

    1. Test case: `i-set i/milk m/99`<br>
       Expected: The amount of Milk is unchanged.
 Error message of ingredient not found is shown in _Result Display_.